Publish in the Chrome Web Store

 To publish your item to the Chrome Web Store, follow these steps:

 - Create and setup a developer account.

 - Upload your item.

 - Add assets for your listing.

 We'll go into detail about each step below.

-To upload your item, you need to create a ZIP file that contains the files for your extension.
-The item's manifest file must be included, and it must specify at least the following fields:
+To upload your item, you need to create a ZIP file that contains the manifest file located in the root directory and the files for your extension.
+The manifest file must specify at least the following fields:

 Your zip file may also include other images and any files that the item requires.
-The contents of the ZIP file and manifest depend on the specifics of your item; see Extension files for more details.
+The contents of the ZIP file and manifest depend on the specifics of your item.

 - Set the initial version number in the manifest to a low value, such as 0.0.0.1.
 That way, you have room to increase the version number when you upload new versions of your item.
 Each new version that you upload to the Chrome Web Store must have a larger version number than the previous version.